ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 3. **Visualizations:** This will need to be added, but any three pictures will meet the requirements.

-4. **User Application:** The require console user interface required for C950 allows the user to provide input and apply the algorithm toward solving the problem.
+4. **User Application:** The console user interface required for C950 allows the user to provide input and apply the algorithm toward solving the problem.

 So only the three images will need to be added.
 Furthermore, you are free to adjust the distance and package data as desired.
 For example, dropping some of the delivery restrictions requiring different trucks or certain packages to be delivered together, and will be easier to apply a more sophisticated algorithm.
 Say a [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) such as [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing).